pascalandy/docker-stack-this/traefik-haproxy/README.md

 ./stop.sh
 ```

-If you prefer the run each commands one by one, see [single_commands.md](https://github.com/pascalandy/docker-stack-this/blob/master/traefik-haproxy/single_commands.md)
+To see screen shots and each commands one by one, see [single_commands.md](https://github.com/pascalandy/docker-stack-this/blob/master/traefik-haproxy/single_commands.md)

 ### A last word